 We’ve been able to take advantage of these museums because of the partnership, and sometimes its with the covering of parking, or the ability for the adults to go to the museums when the children are free.
 What it also does is help tie everything together that we may have been learning in a home unit.

 Brookfield Zoo is one of the places that we love to visit (remember, the ladybug is all about the lions and the bears) and it totally tied into the color and animal unit from Eric Carle’s Brown Bear, Brown Bear, What Do You See? for her.
 It was nice for her to tell me how different the real bears looked compared to the bears in Carle’s book.
 It also helped the twizzlers learn what sounds certain animals made, since the zoo has hands on interactive stations at most of their animal stations.

-The only thing that you need in order to take these Passports out, is a CPL library card in good standing (I’m not sure about reciprocal borrowing for suburban patrons, but I’m sure a quick call can set the record straight) and you have the Passport for one full week.
+The only thing that you need in order to take these Passports out, is a Chicago Public Library card in good standing (I’m not sure about reciprocal borrowing for suburban patrons, but I’m sure a quick call can set the record straight) and you have the Passport for one full week.
 I love my new keychain card.
 It makes it totally convenient to do random drop-ins to the library and still be able to come out with something great.

 The participating museums are as follows: